TI-Toolkit/awesome-ti-docs/README.md

 - [WikiTI](https://wikiti.brandonw.net/index.php?title=Calculator_Documentation) - Contains hardware documentation for some TI z80 and eZ80 calculators.
   **Supports: ◒ 🌈 🎨**

+## Tools

+- [1555 Color Picker](https://roccoloxprograms.github.io/1555ColorPicker/) - Color picker which can use 1555 or 565 color mode, which can be useful for C/ASM and hybrid TI-BASIC on color calculators.
+  **Supports: 🌈 🎨**
+- [arTIfiCE](https://yvantt.github.io/arTIfiCE/) - Jailbreak for the TI-84 Plus CE/83 Premium CE calculators necessary for running ASM programs on OS versions 5.5 and above.
+  **Supports: 🌈**
+- [Sourcecoder 3](https://www.cemetech.net/sc/) - Online IDE for TI-BASIC, (e)z80 ASM, and C programs.
+  **Supports: ◒ 🌈 🎨**
+- [Xlibc Color Picker](https://roccoloxprograms.github.io/XlibcColorPicker/) - Color picker which uses the Xlibc palette, which can be useful for C/ASM and hybrid TI-BASIC on color calculators.
+You can upload a custom palette as well.
+  **Supports: 🌈 🎨**

 ## Other

+- [AXE Documentation](https://axe.eeems.ca/Documentation.pdf) - Documentation for the TI-83/84 Plus programming language AXE, created by Kevin Horowitz.
+  **Supports: ◒**
 - [ICE Documentation](http://petertillema.github.io/ICE/) - Documentation for the TI-84 Plus CE programming language ICE, created by Peter Tillema.
 Note: ICE is no longer in active development.
   **Supports: 🌈**
-- [AXE Documentation](https://axe.eeems.ca/Documentation.pdf) - Documentation for the TI-83/84 Plus programming language AXE, created by Kevin Horowitz.
-  **Supports: ◒**